octoenergy/public-conventions/patterns.md

 ### Layered approach

-An application should be split into three layers, each with their own role:
+An application should be split into architectural layers, each with their own role, each ignorant of lower-level layers.

+Here are our current layers, listed in order with the lowest-level layer first.

 - `interfaces` - where functionality for websites, command-line applications, Celery tasks live.
-This covers anywhere where some external event (ie a HTTP request) triggers a query or an action.
-No application logic should live in this layer, just the translation of the interface event into a domain-layer call.
+This covers anywhere where some external event (eg a HTTP request) triggers a query or an action.
+No application logic should live in this layer, just the translation of the interface event into a application- or domain-layer call.

+- `application` - where the "use-cases" of the application live.
+Use-cases are the actions that the application supports (eg "submit a meter-reading", "regsiter a new account", "process a move-out").
+The use-case package should contain functionality to orchestrate that journey can call into the domain layer for re-usable domain functionality that doesn't belong to one particular use-case.

+- `domain` - where re-useable business logic lives.
+Functionality in the domain layer should be agnostic of which application use-case is calling it.

 - `data` - where data models (eg Django models) live.
 Models should not contain any business logic and should be kept very thin.

-- `domain` - where core business logic lives.
-Functionality in the domain layer should be agnostic of which interface is calling it.

 Related reading: